GPS Repeater: Antenna and Coaxial Cable Specification

 The repeater emits 5V DC through its RF connector, which travels up the cable to power the LNA.

-This is covered in more detail in the installation guide.
+This is covered in the installation guide.

 The coaxial cable

-This cable has a solid copper core and is double-screened, ensuring a low loss characteristic while being extremely flexible and immune to ElectroMagnetic Interference (EMI).
+RF240 has a solid copper core and is double-screened, ensuring a low loss characteristic while being extremely flexible and immune to ElectroMagnetic Interference (EMI).

 At 1575 MHz, the frequency of GPS L1 signals, the loss incurred is 0.3 dB per meter.